masomj/milestone-project-3-CRUD/README.md

 # Overview

-**Mileage Tracker** is a web application that wil be used to track the mileage of a work provided vehicle.
+**Mileage Tracker** is a web application that will be used to track the mileage of a work provided vehicle.
 There is a need for this in my current workplace, as currently paper based systems are still in use, which is tedious and time consuming.
+The design of the site has been kept simple and utilitarian as it will reduce distractions whilst using it

 # Test User credentials
 1. Admin: